IQGeo/utils-vscode/README.md

 ## Release Notes

+### 1.0.5
+-   Update shortcut for JSDoc command

 ### 1.0.4
--   Added command to insert JS Doc for a function or class definition.
+-   Added command to insert JSDoc for a function or class definition.

 ### 1.0.3
 -   Search now includes files without need for @ at start of query.